Container Shipping Services

 Double Door Container

 Also called tunnel bins, these have doorways at each end, facilitating quicker and simpler loading and unloading.
-This layout is ideal for lengthy or densely packed cargo were getting right of entry from all aspects is a significant benefit.
+This layout is ideal for lengthy or densely packed cargo where getting right of entry from all aspects is a significant benefit.

 Refrigerated ISO Container

 A refrigerated box is offered that is equipped with a built-in cooling unit to maintain temperature.
-It is an essential part of shuttling perishable goods such as food medicines and certain chemical products through the global transport system.
+It is an essential part of shuttling perishable goods such as food, medicines, and certain chemical products through the global transport system.

 Insulated/Thermal Container